caspian-ireland/python-freejay/README.md

 # Python FreeJay

-Python FreeJay is free DJ software that supports basic DJ functionality and convenient audio download from YouTube.
+Python FreeJay is an open source DJ application that supports basic DJ functionality and convenient audio download from YouTube.

 Inspired by the 2000s party saver twoyoutubevideosandamotherfuckingcrossfader.com, FreeJay is a desktop application built on open source tools, and aims to